113ll3/Ibmclouddocscli/idt/local_debug.md

 # Local app debugging for the {{site.data.keyword.cloud_notm}} CLI {{site.data.keyword.dev_cli_short}} (`ibmcloud dev`) commands
 {: #local-debug}

+The {{site.data.keyword.cloud}} starter kits are deprecated.
+As of 18 February 2023, new applications cannot be created by using the `ibmcloud dev` commands.
+For current users, existing apps will continue to operate and will be supported until the End of Support date on 31 March 2023.
+On this date, the App commands for the "dev" plug-in will be removed to coincide with the starter kit deprecation.
+To see the list of specific deprecated commands, run `ibmcloud dev` from the {{site.data.keyword.cloud_notm}} CLI.
+For more information, see the [deprecation announcement](https://www.ibm.com/cloud/blog/announcements/deprecation-of-ibm-cloud-starter-kits){: external}.
+{: deprecated}

 In the {{site.data.keyword.cloud}} Command Line Interface, tools are provided to help you debug your application in Java&trade; and Node.js in {{site.data.keyword.cloud_notm}}.
 {: shortdesc}